briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-    income yield, interest, capital gains, dividends, or other income arising from the ownership, sale, exchange, or other disposition of intangible property including, but not limited to, investments, deposits, money, or credits as those terms are defined in Chapter 5701 of the ORC, and patents, copyrights, trademarks, tradenames, investments in real estate investment trusts, investments in regulated investment companies, and appreciation on deferred compensation.
+    income yield, interest, capital gains, dividends, or other income arising from the ownership, sale, exchange, or other disposition of intangible property including, but not limited to, investments, deposits, money, or credits as those terms are defined in [Chapter 5701][ORC Chapter 5701] of the Ohio R.C., and patents, copyrights, trademarks, tradenames, investments in real estate investment trusts, investments in regulated investment companies, and appreciation on deferred compensation.
 "Intangible income" does not include prizes, awards, or other income associated with any lottery winnings, gambling winnings, or other similar games of chance.

-    18. _(18)_ "Internal Revenue Code" has the same meaning as in Section 5747.01 of the ORC.
+    18. _(18)_ "Internal Revenue Code" has the same meaning as in [Section 5747.01][ORC Section 5747.01] of the Ohio R.C.

-    19. _(19)_ "Limited liability company" means a limited liability company formed under Chapter 1705 of the ORC or under the laws of another state.
+    19. _(19)_ "Limited liability company" means a limited liability company formed under [Chapter 1705][ORC Chapter 1705] of the Ohio R.C. or under the laws of another state.

-    20. _(20)_ "Municipal corporation" includes a joint economic development district or joint economic development zone that levies an income tax under Section 715.691, 715.70, 715.71, or 715.74 of the ORC.
+    20. _(20)_ "Municipal corporation" includes a joint economic development district or joint economic development zone that levies an income tax under [Section 715.691][ORC Section 715.691], [715.70][ORC Section 715.70], [715.71][ORC Section 715.71], or [715.74][ORC Section 715.74] of the Ohio R.C.

     21. _(21)_